|

 up the spiralling stairs.
 Arwens brothers are soso

-otherworldly and was about to run upstairs and help her own elf,
+elves otherworldly and was about to run upstairs and help

-who was having trouble supporting Elrohir and opening the apartment
+her own elf, who was having trouble supporting Elrohir whilst

-It was just a small piece of white cloth and ordinarily she would
+It was only a small piece of cloth, and ordinarily she would

 have ignored it, but it seemed strangely out of place in a castle